sarthak-chakraborty/Networks-Lab/README.md

 ### ASSIGNMENT 4
 Implementation of active mode FTP, where a server and client creats a TCP server and TCP client each which acts as a control and data socket.

+### ASSIGNMENT 5
+Implementation of TCP socket where we need to transfer file in a fixed blocks.
+Use of MSG_WAITALL flag is used in recv() call.